datquocnguyen/LFTM/README.md

 <b>Examples:</b>

-`$ java -jar jar/LFTM.jar -model Eval -label test/corpus.LABEL -dir test -prob testLFLDA.theta`
+The command `$ java -jar jar/LFTM.jar -model Eval -label test/corpus.LABEL -dir test -prob testLFLDA.theta` will produce the clustering score for the `testLFLDA.theta` file.

-`$ java -jar jar/LFTM.jar -model Eval -label test/corpus.LABEL -dir test -prob testLFDMM.theta`

-The above commands will produce the clustering scores for the `testLFLDA.theta` and `testLFDMM.theta` files, separately.
+The command `$ java -jar jar/LFTM.jar -model Eval -label test/corpus.LABEL -dir test -prob testLFDMM.theta` will produce the clustering score for  `testLFDMM.theta` file.

-Given the following command:

-`$ java -jar jar/LFTM.jar -model Eval -label test/corpus.LABEL -dir test -prob theta`

-This command will produce the clustering scores for all the document-to-topic distribution files with their names ending by  `theta`.
+The command `$ java -jar jar/LFTM.jar -model Eval -label test/corpus.LABEL -dir test -prob theta` will produce the clustering scores for all the document-to-topic distribution files having names ended by `theta`.
 In this case, the distribution files are `testLFLDA.theta` and `testLFDMM.theta`.
 It also provides the mean and standard deviation of the clustering scores.

 ## Acknowledgments